rayandasoriya/100DaysOfCode/README.md

 ## Day 35
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to finding the pairs which makes the sum equal to 0.
+1. The problem is related to finding the pairs which make the sum equal to 0.
 Refer to Day35/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to check if the binary tree is symmetric around the root.
 Refer to Day35/Problem 2.pdf for detailed information.